Remote magnon-phonon entanglement in the waveguide-magnomechanics: Acknowledgments

 \section{Acknowledgments}

-We acknowledge financial support from the National Science Foundation of China (Grant No. 12404405), Hebei National Science Foundation (Grant No. A2025205030), and the Science Foundation of Hebei Normal University of China (Grant No. L2024B10).
+Shi-fan Qi and Fan Li world like to thank Yan-Kui Bai for helpful discussions.
+We acknowledge financial support from the National Science Foundation of China (Grant No. 12404405), Hebei National Science Foundation (Grant No. A2025205030), the Science Research Project of Hebei Education Department (Grant No. NJ2026194), Hebei 333 Talent Project (Grant No. B20231005), and the funds of Hebei Normal University (Grant No. L2024B10 and No. L2026J02).